Social Contribution

 Tree Planting Activity Oku Matsushima Natural Recovery Volunteer

 Sumitomo Forestry entered into a partnership agreement on restoration property development coordination and cooperation with Higashi Matsushima City, Miyagi Prefecture in 2012 after the Great East Japan Earthquake to make every effort toward restoration.
 Higashi Matsushima City aims to revitalize tourism by bringing back the wetlands in the Suzaki district near the Nobiru coast devastated by the tsunami.
 As part of this effort, Sumitomo Forestry began trial tree planting activities in fiscal 2017.
 A soil investigation discovered a high concentration of acidity, which needed considerations about the tree species and techniques for planting.
 We then formulated a tree-planting plan taking into account third-party insight from the Tohoku Research Center of the Forestry and Forest Products Research Institute.
-We checked and made sure the seedlings had been growing with support by the local community, so that we started the Oku Matsushima Nature Recover Volunteer Planting Activity along the Nobiru coast of Higashi Matsushima City In fiscal 2019.
+We checked and made sure the seedlings had been growing with support by the local community, thus we have started the Oku Matsushima Nature Recover Volunteer Planting Activity along the Nobiru coast of Higashi Matsushima City since fiscal 2019.

-In 2022, a total of 230 people participated in the tree planting.
-Local residents, children from Higashi-Matsushima Municipal Miyanomori Elementary School, Sumitomo Forestry's subcontractors, and Sumitomo Forestry Group employees worked together to plant 930 plants from five local indigenous species.
+In 2023, a total of 200 people participated in the tree planting.
+Local residents, children from Higashi-Matsushima Municipal Miyanomori Elementary School, Sumitomo Forestry's subcontractors, and Sumitomo Forestry Group employees worked together to plant 850 plants from five local indigenous species.
 In addition to the tree planting, this volunteer activity included clearing the underbush so that the seedlings in the planted area would grow to a large size.
 We also provided environmental education to third-year students of Miyanomori Elementary School, and are working to grow Raphiolepis umbellata, a local indigenous plant, until it becomes a seedling plant from seedings.
 We are working together with the local community on medium- to long-term activities.

 Group photo of tree planting activities